 - Stress the importance of following sun protection strategies especially if living at high altitude and/or working outdoors.
 Exposure to sunlight (UVB and UVA) has been shown to increase the rate of EV lesions turning into skin cancers.

-- Treat and remove warts, as you would treat other viral warts.
-This includes chemical treatment, cryotherapy with liquid nitrogen, electrosurgery and laser ablation.
+- Treat and remove the lesions in the same way as other viral warts, using a chemical treatment, cryotherapy, electrosurgery or laser ablation.

-- Oral and topical retinoids (isotretinoin and acitretin), fluorouracil and imiquimod are proving to be useful agents.
+- Oral and topical retinoids (isotretinoin and acitretin), fluorouracil and imiquimod may be helpful.

-- Experimental therapies for EV lesions and skin tumours include intralesional interferons and retinoids, combination of isotretinoin and interferon alpha or cholecalciferol (vitamin D) analogues.
+- Experimental therapies for epidermodysplasia verruciformis and skin tumours include intralesional interferon, a combination of isotretinoin and interferon alpha or cholecalciferol (vitamin D) analogues.